Section 21 – Junior And Teen Fair

 3. Youth Poster exhibitor Grades 9-12.

 Min 81/2×11 (23x28cm) Max 11×17” (28x44cm) without border.
 Mounted on cardstock or Bristol Board with 2” (5cm) border.
-Theme 2024: “There’s Still a Taste of Country” Include date and location for the 2024 Caledon Fair, June 7, 8 and 9.
+Theme 2025: “Seed to Table” Include date and location for the 2025 Caledon Fair, June 13, 14 and 15.
 Print Name and school on the back of the entry tag.
-1st prize winner is eligible to compete at the district OAAS meeting in October 2024.
-Prize money there is 1st$25.00, 2nd$15.00, 3rd$10.00.

 1. O.A.A.S.
 Plain Chocolate Chip Cookie Contest-